 Under Rule 301, a bakery with emissions over 4 tons per year (TPY) of VOC, oxides of sulfur (SOx), NOx, specific organics or PM, or over 100 TPY of carbon monoxide (CO) is required to calculate, report, and pay fees on the emissions from the operation on an annual basis.
 These reports (with any applicable fees) are typically due on March 1 of each year.

-In addition, any facility that receives an Annual Emissions Reporting (AER) notification from the AQMD — regardless of the annual emission levels, even if no fees are due — is required to file the annual emissions report to update the facility’s emissions records.
+In addition, any facility that receives an Annual Emissions Reporting (AER) notification from the SCAQMD — regardless of the annual emission levels, even if no fees are due — is required to file the annual emissions report to update the facility’s emissions records.

-The AQMD uses these reports to determine applicability to programs such as Regional Clean Air Incentives Market (RECLAIM) and Title V. Being part of one of these programs can greatly increase the complexity of the bakery’s overall compliance program, so it’s particularly important to ensure that emissions are accurately reported in these reports.
+The SCAQMD uses these reports to determine applicability to programs such as Regional Clean Air Incentives Market (RECLAIM) and Title V. Being part of one of these programs can greatly increase the complexity of the bakery’s overall compliance program, so it’s particularly important to ensure that emissions are accurately reported in these reports.

 8. Regulation 20 (RECLAIM)